iesnoth/Trapped-in-Space/readme.md

 10/2/22
 - After finishing the keypad puzzle, you have to click the throttle a few times to warp.
 - If you go to the planet background before hitting the self destruct, the old bg will be on the doom page.
+- The frame scrolls with the browser while the game doesn't.
+- Not a bug, but I still need to finish the buttons on the border

 ## New Things I Learned
 - math.random
 - the includes keyword
-- how to take elements out of an array
+- how to take elements out of an array dynamically
 - some about "in" though I'm still not 100% on that
+- adding audio

 ## Citations

--Special thanks to JD Howell, who helped me with debugging.
+-Special thanks to JD Howell, who helped with debugging.

 -"Secret"'s comment on this conversation https://css-tricks.com/snippets/css/orientation-lock/ helped with turning orientation code.